MichaelMikeJones/m3u8-parser/README.md

 This is a fork (from [this repository](https://github.com/videojs/m3u8-parser)) with stringifying functionality.
 You can write the manifest object back to a file.

-At the moment only a few tags are supported (see this [section](#stringifying-supported-tag)) beacause this fork is for personal use (it is installable through npm though).
-I will develop this package to support more tags in the future.
+At the moment only a few tags are supported (see this [section](#stringifying-supported-tag)) beacause this fork is for personal use (it is installable through npm though) but I will develop this package to support more tags in the future.
 Any PR is welcome.

 m3u8 parser